 Traditionally, the rule of law has been viewed as the domain of lawyers and judges.
 But everyday issues of safety, rights, justice, and governance affect us all; everyone is a stakeholder in the rule of law.
 The World Justice Project (WJP) engages citizens and leaders from across the globe and from multiple sectors and professions to advance the rule of law.

-The FSI Global Policy fellow will work for a period of 10 weeks during the summer of 2021.
-As part of a small team, the fellow will provide crucial support to the WJP’s research team in the overall development of various reports.
-Specifically, the fellow will work closely with their mentor to assist with report production for the annual WJP Rule of Law Index (which examines the extent to which countries adhere to the rule of law in practice) in 140 countries.
+The FSI Global Policy fellow will work for a period of 10 weeks during the summer of 2022.
+As part of a small team, the intern will provide crucial support to the WJP’s research team in the overall development of various reports.
+Specifically, the intern will work closely with their mentor to assist with report production for the annual WJP Rule of Law Index (which examines the extent to which countries adhere to the rule of law in practice) in 139 countries.
 In addition to this, the fellow will assist with other country-specific reports and thematic projects.

 The main responsibilities of this position include, but are not limited to: